[Sorry - I am partially dyslectic and Word Press does not have a spell or grammar checker but we will get it right sooner or later - maybe] .

 My mate also mentioned that he thought it strange that Dean Gosper, who heads up OWIA, has been very quiet during and after Sochi?

-I am still laughing but not as much as Roy & HG’s performance 4 years ago doing a skit on Kevans press conferences – link somewhere on this site.
+I am still laughing but not as much as Roy & HG’s performance 4 years ago doing a skit on Kevans press conferences – <there is a link on this site>.

 “It is not surprising to me that a passionate and committed sportsman who clearly demonstrated the value of fair play would speak up when he considers that either individuals or sport governing bodies are not abiding by their stated commitments.”

 Terry Cubley (Past President Gliding Federation of Australia)

 Rebecca Wilson is RIGHT ON THE MONEY to coin to an appropriate phrase with her following article.

 I think everyone at AOC from John Coates downwards should read article below especially those running OWIA.

 “Good one Coates?